XIC051/cse15l-lab-reports/lab5.md

 Two commands that compile all the `.java` files in this current directory,

-#### The full command line (or lines) you ran to trigger the bug:
+(3) The full command line (or lines) you ran to trigger the bug:

 `test.sh`

-To be more specific, the second command `javac -cp CPATH *.java` and the third command `java -cp CPATH org.junit.runner.JUnitCore ArrayTests` are the trigger.
+To be more specific, the second command `javac -cp CPATH *.java` and the third command `java -cp CPATH org.junit.runner.JUnitCore ArrayTests` are the triggers.

-#### A description of what to edit to fix the bug:
+(4) A description of what to edit to fix the bug:

 Inside `test.sh` bash script, add a dollar sign "$" before the variable CPATH.

+# Part 2

+Reflection:

+The coolest thing I learned in the second half is the the text editor Vim.
+It is really efficient and convenient when we want to edit a code or text file.
+It has many keyboard shortcuts and many different modes like Normal mode, Insert mode, Visual mode to choose from.
+Another thing I found useful is bash script, it is useful to avoid competitive coding if I want to type in similar commands several times.